stefanbohacek/music/content/index.md

 <h2 id="music" class="fs-1 my-5 text-body"><a href="#music">Stefan's music</a></h2>

+Stefan draws heavy inspiration from disco, R'n'B, and hip-hop, resulting in danceable grooves, sometimes with a tint of melancholy.
+He's also composed electronic and orchestral soundtrack music.

-Here's where you can find Stefan's music online.
+Here's where you can find his work online.

 - [SoundCloud](https://soundcloud.com/stefanbohacek)
 - [Bandcamp](https://stefanbohacek.bandcamp.com/)